-In one year, a 2016 study in rural southwest Virginia recorded 1,837cases of road kill including 1,415 mammals, 188 birds, 105 reptiles, 122 domestic animals and seven frogs.
+One study in rural southwest Virginia recorded 1,837 cases of road kill.
+This included 1,415 mammals, 188 birds, 105 reptiles, 122 domestic animals and seven frogs.
 Overall, 64 different species were counted.

-On the opposite side of the country, a similar study of animal collisions in Colorado in 2017 counted 1,242 animals killed on roads near the foothills of the Rocky Mountains.
-Mule deer were the most frequent victims; however, the study showed porcupines, owls, badgers and even a weasel were killed on highways in the area.
+On the opposite side of the country, a similar study was done of animal collisions in Colorado.
+It counted 1,242 animals killed on roads near the foothills of the Rocky Mountains.
+Mule deer were the most frequent victims.
+However, the study showed porcupines, owls, badgers and even a weasel were killed on highways in the area.

-Officials use these types of studies to see if traffic diversions such as culverts or bridges over the most common areas where the animals were killed attempting to cross roads can help avoid collisions with vehicles.
+Officials use these types of studies to inform potential traffic diversion decisions.
+Things like culverts or bridges over areas where animals are most often killed can help avoid collisions with vehicles.

 Collisions with animals tend to occur more in the fall, according to the annual study of animal collisions by State Farm.